Structure-preserving space discretization of differential and nonlocal constitutive relations for port-Hamiltonian systems: Spatial Discretization

 \subsection{Nanorod equation}

 The structure-preserving spatial discretization of the wave equation as a pH system is already well known (see e.g., \cite{haine2023numerical}).
 Here the additional difficulty is the implicit constitutive relation.
 In order to properly discretize \eqref{eqn:nanorod-equation-implicit-coenergy} into a finite-dimensional pH system, we will take care of preserving the symmetry and skew-symmetry of the Lagrange structure and Dirac structure matrices, respectively.
 Moreover, one should be particularly cautious of the Robin boundary condition \eqref{eqn:compatible-boundary-conditions} as it will be of importance both in the Dirac and Lagrange structure discretizations.
-In particular, we will first write the weak formulation without these boundary conditions in order to identify the control ports at the discrete level, then apply these conditions.
+In particular, we will first write the weak formulation with general boundary conditions in order to exhibit the power control port and energy control port at the discrete level, then apply these conditions.
+As a consequence, one first retrieves the energy and power control ports that correspond to the continuous case, then closes the system using provided boundary conditions.